ovh/docs/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa/guide.en-gb.md

 >
 > Before removing a device, and in order not to block access to your account, please check that you have:
 >
-> - another functional device;
+> - Another functional device
-> - another functional two-factor authentication method;
+> - Another functional two-factor authentication method
-> - valid backup codes.
+> - Valid backup codes
 >

 To remove a device, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}.
 Click your name in the top right-hand corner, then click your initials.